 The Venue: Djanbung Gardens has been described as one of permaculture’s best designed properties in the subtropics and been featured in books and magazines around the world.
 Established in 1994 as a living learnscape, you will learn in an environment where the concepts taught are being practiced in the spirit of Earth Care and People Care.

 We endeavour to keep our courses affordable and they are priced to cover costs.
-You will find our course fees are generally lower than comparable residential PDCs and offer exceptionally good quality and value.
+You will find our course fees are generally lower than comparable residential PDCs and offer exceptionally good quality and value with one of the world’s most experienced permaculture teachers.